 Among the topics explored by Dr. Krosnick’s political psychology research are: how policy debates affect voters’ candidate preferences, how the news media shape which national problems citizens think are most important for the nation and shape how citizens evaluate the President’s job performance, how becoming very knowledgeable about and emotionally invested in a government policy issue (such as abortion or gun control) affects people’s political thinking and participation, how people’s political views change as they move through the life-cycle from early adulthood to old age, and how the order of candidates’ names on the ballot affect voting behavior.

-For fifteen years, Professor Krosnick has been conducting survey research on the American public’s views of global warming.
-Many of his papers and public presentations on the topic can be seen on his website at the Woods Institute for the Environment at Stanford, which has provided support for much of his recent work on this topic.
+For almost 20 years, Professor Krosnick has been conducting survey research on the American public’s views of global warming.
+Many of his papers and public presentations on the topic can be seen on his Public Opinion on Climate Change website.

 His questionnaire design work has illuminated the cognitive and social processes that unfold between researcher and respondent when the latter are asked to answer questions, and his on-going review of 100 years worth of scholarly research on the topic has yielded a set of guidelines for the optimal design of questionnaires to maximize reliability and validity.
 His recent work in survey methodology has explored the impact of mode of data collection (e.g., face-to-face, telephone, Internet) on response accuracy and the impact of survey response rates on substantive results.

-In his spare time, Dr. Krosnick has fun with his wife, Stanford Professor Catherine Heaney, and their 21-year-old daughter, Alexandra, a Stanford undergraduate.
+In his spare time, Dr. Krosnick has fun with his wife, Stanford Professor Catherine Heaney, and their daughter, Alexandra, a Stanford graduate and PhD student at the Columbia University School of Public Health.
 He also plays drums with a contemporary jazz group called Charged Particles that has released two CD’s internationally and tours across the U.S. and abroad.